yeefantan/ResNet-101T-for-HCR/README.md

 This repository is created for the paper - A pipeline approach to context-aware handwritten text recognition

-We will be uploading the codes to this repository soon...

 ## Requirements
 The code is written in Python and requires Tensorflow and Pytorch.
 You may install the requirements as follows:
 ```